apache/arrow-nanoarrow/dev/release/README.md

 `usethis::use_release_issue()` should all be completed (i.e., any changes after release should be minor tweaks).
 The steps are:

+- Ensure you are on the release branch (i.e., `git switch maint-0.2.0`)
 - Run `usethis::pr_init("r-cran-maint-0.2.0")` and push the branch to your fork.
 - Ensure `cran_comments.md` is up-to-date.